Pee Like a Man!

 “Men are also unfairly judged—as brutish horndogs selfishly out to get as much sex as they can.
 The truth is, they’re confused and constrained by the “macho” role too.”

-She went on to talk about the desires of men that “aren’t sanctioned by popular culture,” such as wearing women’s panties, getting tied up, and kinky stuff even I don’t want to write in cyberspace.
-These kinky men are frustrated, because they are afraid of telling their women about it.
-What if their girlfriends/wives laugh at them, or worse, lose all sexual interest in them as men?
+She went on to talk about the desires of men that “aren’t sanctioned by popular culture,” such as wearing women’s panties, getting tied up, and other kinky stuff.
+These men are frustrated, because they are afraid of opening up to their women.
+What if their girlfriends/wives laugh at them?

 The great irony to it all was — as I was reading this — I was wearing women’s panties.